 Company needs

 To clearly understand what you are talking about, it is important to do thorough research, especially if you are proposing a new position or are not already an employee at the company.
-To find out more about the company (especially if you are not already an employee there), visit their websites to learn more about its history, what it does, its core principles, etc. Also, read trade journals and any other material that you can find to get insight into the current industry trends.
-This will help you gain more insight into what the company needs and give your ideas on how you can benefit the company.
+To find out more about the company (especially if you are not already an employee there), visit its websites to learn more about its history, what it does, its core principles, etc. Also, read trade journals and any other material that you can find to get insight into the current industry trends.
+This will help you gain more insight into what the company needs and give you ideas on how you can benefit the company.

 Goals and objectives

-For the employer to take your job proposal letter much seriously, you must define your goals and objectives and how they will benefit the organization in the long run.
+For the employer to take your letter very seriously, you must define your goals and objectives and how they will benefit the organization in the long run.
 For instance, if you are proposing a new position in the department, instead of saying that the new position will boost the company’s productivity, you may consider using figures and state that the new position will increase the company’s productivity by 25% and increase work efficiency by 60%.
 You may also want to state the method you will employ to achieve these goals and objectives.

 Showcase your skills

-When writing a job proposal letter, you want to make sure that you showcase your most valuable assets to make you stand out and be considered a strong candidate for the position.
+When writing it, you want to make sure that you showcase your most valuable assets to make you stand out and be considered a strong candidate for the position.
 Remember that proposing a solution to a problem does not necessarily guarantee that you will be given the role.
 Your proposal may be great; still, if not properly crafted, the employer may solve the problem by getting the right candidate with the right tone and choice of words.
-Ensure that you state some of your special skills related to the problem you are trying to solve and give the employer enough reasons why they should consider you for the role.
-You may also want to mention your experience with a similar issue or outline a unique process guaranteed to give the best/optimal result.

 Budget and funding

-Although it is not recommended to give a full breakdown of the budget and funding in the job proposal letter, the proposal should provide the employer with an overview of the approximate cost they stand to incur if they decide to move forward with the proposal.
+Although it is not recommended to give a full breakdown of the budget and funding in this letter, the proposal should provide the employer with an overview of the approximate cost they stand to incur if they decide to move forward with the proposal.
 Keep in mind that the cost of implementing the proposed solutions is usually a major factor in the decision-making process; thus, it is important not to leave out this piece of information.

 Call to action and follow-up